 The maximum amount that can be contributed to a Health Care Account will be $2,550 per year.
 The Dependent Care Account will remain at $5,000.
-Please note – current participants of the FSA plan must re-enroll for 2015 per IRS regulations.
-Enrollment packets will not be mailed, so be sure to download the necessary forms from the box below.
-Enrollees of the medical FSA plan who have a debit card will not receive a new one, as the current card is still active.
+Please note – current participants of the FSA plan must re-enroll for 2016 per IRS regulations.
+Enrollment packets will not be mailed, so be sure to download the necessary forms in the forms section below.

 Declaration of Health Coverage Forms – If you are an active employee and you are eligible to enroll in The State Employees’ Health Plan but have other health insurance coverage, you are required to submit a Declaration of Health Insurance Coverage Form.
-A copy of this form, which is mandated by law, can be found below.
+A copy of this form can be found below.